 Brining Your Boneless Chicken Breast

-Wash the chicken, remove the skin, and trim off the tenders.
+Remove the skin, and trim off the tendons.
 In a baking dish, pour 4 cups of water and ¼ cup of salt.
 I personally prefer just salt and water, but you could also bring some citrus juice like lemon, along with garlic cloves and peppercorns, into the mix.

 Next, place your chicken in the dish.
 Make sure it’s submerged enough to cover the entire breast.
 Cover it and refrigerate for about 30 minutes to an hour.
 You definitely don’t want to over-brine the chicken, as it may turn out too salty, learned that the hard way!